rutkowski-tomasz/emoji-gram/README.md

 * **🛡️ WebSocket Authorization:** Ensures secure connections using JWT tokens obtained from Keycloak for authorized connections.
 * **📈 Scalability:** Architected with horizontal scaling in mind, utilizing a Redis backplane for SignalR to handle increased traffic.
 * **🐳 Containerization:** Simplifies setup and deployment through full containerization with Docker and Docker Compose for all components and dependencies.
+* **📨 Requests**: Includes a set of requests for the API, demonstrating the functionality of the platform.

 ## 💻 Development